jcfitzpatrick12/grso/README.md

 Contributions to `grso` are welcome.
 If you have suggestions or improvements, please open an issue or submit a pull request on the GitHub repository.

 ## Improvements to Come
+- GUI front-end.
+- Streaming and frequency sweeping observation modes.
+- Plug-in-and-play observation scripts for RSPDuo.
 - Support for Raspberry Pi.
-- Front-end.
-- Streaming and frequency sweeping observation modes.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](LICENSE).